Rouvik/MyInterpreter/README.md

 # LowCode
-A simple procedural programming language
+A simple procedure oriented programming language

 ## Format of commands:
 + \<INSTRUCTION\> \<REGISTER TO EDIT\> \<VALUE\>